 The Castle Farringdon, 34-35 Cowcross St, London EC1M 6DB

 Jack Spade thought he had been dealt the right cards, but reckless gambling seems to have cost him his life.
 All those who sat around the poker table that night have something to hide, but can your party work out which card sharp was responsible for his murder?
 If you’re ready to go all-in, then the nearby streets hold the clues and characters, but you’ll need all your cunning, and maybe a favour or two from Lady Luck, to catch the killer.

-This summer, The Castle Farringdon plays host to illicit gambling den The Underhand Club, the starting point for a high-stakes tale of double-dealing poker players and bets gone bad.
+The Castle Farringdon plays host to illicit gambling den The Underhand Club, the starting point for a high-stakes tale of double-dealing poker players and bets gone bad.
 Players must work in teams to collect clues, meet characters and gather evidence in the great outdoors to get what they need to solve the case and save the club.

 The game combines the best elements of immersive theatre, escape rooms, treasure hunts, storytelling and comedy, to create a unique immersive experience packed with mystery and puns.
 Become the main character in this real-world adventure as you solve the case of the Dead Man's Hand.

 “Innovative and clever experience.
 I loved the combination of different puzzle delivery methods.
 We thoroughly enjoyed ourselves and wished we could do it again!
 These guys really know what they are doing.”